 - In a small skillet roast the cumin, coriander, mustard, chilli pepper, cardamom and cinnamon until the coriander seeds are golden and a few shades darker.
 Keep stirring so you don’t burn anything.
 Remove the spices to a blender.

 - To the blender add one half of the onion (the half you chopped), the vinegar, and the lemon juice.

 - Blend until you have a smooth paste and then scrape the paste onto the meat substitutes, in a bowl.
 Mix well so all the pieces are coated and set aside to marinade at least 2 hours.

 - In a saucepan, heat the oil over medium-high heat.
 Add the onions and curry leaves and saute until golden spots appear on the onions.
 Lower the heat to medium-low, add the mint leaves, turmeric, ginger and garlic and stir fry for a few seconds.

 - Increase the heat to medium-high again, add the green peppers and coriander leaves, and stir-fry for another three or four minutes or until the peppers start to soften.

 - Add the cooked potatoes, stir-fry for a few seconds, then add the tomato paste and mix well to coat all the vegetables.
-Add the beef substitutes with all the marinade.
+Add the beef substitutes with all the marinade, garam masala and paprika.
 Stir well.